 Military Committee + Georgia Work Plan (MC+GEO WP) and Implementation Programme (IP)

 According to the North Atlantic Council (NAC) decision taken in August 2010, a new format of cooperation was established and a Military Committee with Georgia Work Plan (MC+Georgia WP) was adopted.
-The Work Plan defines key areas and objectives for military cooperation between NATO and the Georgian Armed Forces.
+The Work Plan defines key areas and objectives for military cooperation between NATO and the Georgian Defence Forces.
 The Work Plan is comprised of activities that help achieve the objectives set in the ANP, PARP and the Substantial NATO-Georgia Package (SNGP).

 Individual Partnership and Cooperation Programme (IPCP)

 In 1996 Georgia elaborated an Individual Partnership Program (IPP) with NATO that entailed participation of Georgian military and civilian personnel in various NATO courses, seminars, conferences and workshops aimed at promoting their professional development.
 In 2013 the program was transformed into the Individual Partnership and Cooperation Program (IPCP) and continues supporting Georgian personnel’s capability development through hundreds of annual activities.

 In 2009 the Professional Development Program (PDP) was launched under the auspices of NATO.
 From the outset the Program aimed at professional development of representatives from Ministry of Defence and security sector through providing courses, training, workshops and internships with support of partner countries.
 The Program was implemented in phases in defense and security sector and gradually extended to the wider security sector as well.